You cannot pre-qualify for an Amazon Credit Card. Neither the Amazon Visa Credit Card nor the Amazon Store Card offers pre-qualification.

 Chase issues the Amazon Visa Credit Card.
 Chase is known for pre-approving applicants who have at least good credit.
 And for many Chase cards, they will make the first move by mailing you an invitation to apply.
 However, in the case of the Amazon Credit Card, you will need to submit an actual application to find out if you qualify for the card.

-You generally need good credit (i.e., a score above 700) to be eligible for approval, but issuers take far more than just an applicant’s credit score into account when making approval decisions.
+The minimum Amazon.com Credit Card credit score requirement is 700+; this means you need at least good credit to be eligible for approval.
+Issuers, though, take far more than just an applicant’s credit score into account when making approval decisions.
 They consider your overall financial picture, including your income and existing debt obligations, so your credit rating can only be used as a guideline.… read full answer

 In order to have good Amazon.com Credit Card approval odds, you should start with at least a good credit score.
 Generally, the higher your credit score, the better your odds of approval are.
 However, your credit score is just one part of your creditworthiness.
 On its own, it does not guarantee approval.
 Chase Bank, which issues the Amazon.com Credit Card, doesn’t publicly disclose specific approval requirements.
 But they will review such things as your income, employment status and total amount of debt.
 Other things that affect your odds of approval are your payment history, age of accounts and recent credit inquiries.… read full answer